supremebeing7/billing_system_ruby/README.md

 #2 Profit earned by each Affiliate and Reseller
 #3 Total revenue for the company from all sales: Affiliate, Reseller and Direct

 This object needs to have a simple and documented interface that we can easily integrate with our existing systems.
-For the purposes of the test, a persistence layer is not required.

-Also, testing is very important to our team so please provide some basic unit tests (Rspec or minitest preferred).